-There are also other options to stay in Rome:
+There are also other places to stay in Rome:

-Trastever is a very nice neighbourhood to visit and live, as it is the place where many families live.
-The Vatican is also an area with plenty of accomodations.
+Trastever is a very nice neighborhood to visit and live, as it is the place where many families live.
+The Vatican is also an area with plenty of accommodations.

 Here you have also our personal recommendations for the different travelers.

-Romantic facilities and directly at Piazza Navona.
-Enjoy breakfast in the room or at the hotel terace with views to Piazza Navona.
-A phantastic place which will be difficult to leave.
-Fortunately is nearby many attractions.
+Enjoy breakfast in the room or in the sun at the hotel terrace with gorgeous views to Piazza Navona.

-Boschetto 124 is an excellent apartment for a family stay or two couples.
+Boschetto 124 is an excellent apartment for a family stay or two couples, sharing the apartment.

-Beautifully decorated and homely, it is only 600 meters to Coliseum.
+Beautifully decorated and homely, it is only 600 meters to the Coliseum.

 Find the 3 best hostels in Rome, all compared by location and facilities.

 We are currently working on our itinerary for 7 days.

 You cannot leave Rome without eating properly.